Hong Kong government may resume on Monday, but protests go on

 China's ruling Communist Party's official People's Daily, in a front page editorial on Saturday, said the Hong Kong protests would never spill over into the rest of China.

-"For the minority of people who want to foment a 'color revolution' on the mainland by way of Hong Kong, this is but a daydream," the newspaper said.
+"For the minority of people who want to foment a 'colour revolution' on the mainland by way of Hong Kong, this is but a daydream," the newspaper said.

 Facing separatist unrest in far-flung and resource-rich Tibet and Xinjiang, Beijing is standing firm on Hong Kong, fearful that calls for democracy there could spread to the mainland.